 “Which brings me to what I wanted to say to you today.
 When I was invited by Professor Walters to give your commencement speech, I was flattered but did not know what I had left in me to say.
 As you know, I’ve lived the last few years away from the public spotlight.
 And you can easily see why: a few minutes ago you saw me struggling just to get on stage. [laughter] Old age will do that to you.
 But then I thought of my late wife and children… And what I wanted to say became very clear.

-“I stand before you as one of the last surviving travellers.
+“I stand before you today as one of the last surviving travellers.
 Almost all of us have died, all three billion of us.
 Nearly one hundred years have passed since that very first day at the café.
 I’m here today to tell you that my generation failed, and it is a deeply humbling experience.
 Old men usually complain about the young.
-I’m here to do one thing: ask for your forgiveness.
-We were given a chance that no generation has ever had – and we managed to squander it.
+I’m here to do the opposite: to ask for your forgiveness.
+We were given a chance that no generation has ever had – and we somehow managed to squander it.

-“I am here to tell you that you have the ability to change the course of things.
+“I am here to tell you, beyond any shadow of doubt, that you have the ability to change the course of things.
 To change us for the better.
 To save us.
-It is not too late; it will never be too late.
+It is not too late; as long as a single man walks this Earth it will never be too late.

 “Throughout my life I’ve been asked many times what I saw when I travelled.
 I’ve always refused to answer that question and that will not change today.
 Let me explain why.